automas-dev/send-joke/README.md

 # send_joke

-Fetch a random joke from https://icanhazdadjoke.com/ and send it to a list of email addresses through smtp.
+Fetch a random joke from a url as plain text and send it to a list of email addresses through smtp.

 ## Usage